webaware/gravityforms-eway/readme.txt

 Yes, for standard card payments.
 See the [eWAY website](https://eway.io/) for details.

 Recurring Payments is only available for Australian merchants.
-PreAuth is only available for Australian, Singapore, Malaysian & Hong Kong merchants.
+PreAuth is only available for Australian, Singapore, Malaysian, & Hong Kong merchants.

 = Do I need an SSL/TLS certificate for my website? =

 Yes.
 This plugin uses the Direction Connection method to process transactions, so you must have HTTPS encryption for your website.

+[Go Pro](https://gfeway.webaware.net.au/) to use eWAY's Responsive Shared Page without requiring an SSL/TLS certificate on your website with standard payments.
+Recurring payments requires an SSL/TLS certificate with the Free and the Pro add-ons.

 = What's the difference between the Capture and Authorize payment methods? =